 - Decadent Chocolate Fudge Cake

-I think this is the ultimate 'make over' of chocolate cake mix.
+I think this is the ultimate 'makeover' of the chocolate cake mix.
 This dense, incredibly rich torte is spectacular and perfect for company.

 - Applesauce Cake